nratliff37/sportssimulator/nhlsimulator/README.md

-#nhlsimulator
+# nhlsimulator

-Folder for simulating an NHL season.
+A program to simulate the NHL regular season.